 There are a few basic pieces of equipment needed.

-The Harness: The harness you choose should be comfortable for the dog, durable, visible, and easy to take on and off.
+The harness you choose should be comfortable for the dog, durable, visible, and easy to take on and off.
 I started with one of the cheap harnesses you can buy from a local petstore - this thing was a puzzle to put on.
 I'm pretty sure Luna thought I was an idiot trying to put this on her because it took so long to put it on.
 Lillian Hardy (the Training Director for Indiana's Department of Homeland Security Search and Rescue Center) recommended the harness we use now.

 This is the Julius-K9 IDC Powerharness.
 We love it.
 It is simple, quick, and comfortable.